SvizelPritula/versed/README.md

 ### Lists

-Any type can be surrounded by square brackets to turn in into a list:
+Any type can be surrounded by square brackets to turn it into a list:

 ```
 Vector = [int];